junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Ellen glances at him.
 "We got this."

 Dean grabs the angel blade -- the one Cas gave him earlier -- and stands beside her, closest to the door.
 "I know," he says shortly.
-It's not like he has to spell out "I'm not the kind of person who'd let everyone die for me while I hide in the home front."
+It's not like he has to spell out "I'm not the kind of person who'd let everyone die for me while I hide at the home front."

 A quick smile flashes across Ellen's face.
 "Always have to play a hero, haven't you?"

 "Just doing my job," Dean answers honestly.

 The front door shakes violently once, twice.
 And a loud explosion bursts it open at the third time.
-Heat of fire and debris of explosion blast into the bunker.
+The heat of fire and debris of the explosion blast into the bunker.
 Dean is pushed flying back in the air, hitting his back on one of the pillars.
 He can feel his bones cracking and the back of his head aching.

 A handful of demons in meatsuits file into the place through the unprotected entrance, accompanied by more thick black smoke.
-Ellen and hunters start shooting holy water through their water guns.
-The vessels stagger on the stairs, hissing and cursing as holy water pour onto them, burning and disintegrating.
+Ellen and the hunters start shooting holy water through their water guns.
+The vessels stagger on the stairs, hissing and cursing as holy water pours onto them, burning and disintegrating.
 But more of them step over their predecessors' fallen bodies and rush toward them.
-Every single one of them blink black eyes.
+Every single one of them blinks black eyes.

 "Freaking demons!"
 Dean yells.
-Still having throbbing pain in the head from the collision, but he manages to jump up and sway his angel blade at the closest demon.
+Still having throbbing pain in the head from the collision, but he manages to jump up and swing his angel blade at the closest demon.

 The one facing him is a young athletic man, looking about early-twenties.
-He looks vaguely familiar, might be someone he ran into before when running a grocery run in Lebanon.
+He looks vaguely familiar -- might be someone he ran into before when running a grocery run in Lebanon.
 It's a small town.
-Dean is distracted for a brief second about what the town must has become with all the demons raiding through.
+Dean is distracted for a brief second about what the town must have become with all the demons raiding through.

 The man grins with white teeth, "Well, well, isn't that Dean Winchester?"
 He speaks in a long and lazy voice.
-The tone almost recognizable.
+The tone is almost recognizable.
 More demons gather closer to him just from his calling.

 But Dean doesn't really have time to register that tone, just lunging for a second staggering sway.
 His vision swims from the ache in the head.
 The demon jumps aside, dodging it easily.
 "It's going to be so much joy to kill you, for killing my whole family," he grits his teeth maliciously.